bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_tasks.md

 ## BUSY

-For a task which is not a @ref BPMN::ReceiveTask  "receive task" or @ref BPMNOS::Model::DecisionTask "decision task", the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied to update the @ref BPMNOS::Execution::Token::status "status" of the token.
+For a task which is not a @ref BPMN::SendTask  "send task", @ref BPMN::ReceiveTask  "receive task" or @ref BPMNOS::Model::DecisionTask "decision task", the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied to update the @ref BPMNOS::Execution::Token::status "status" of the token.

-If the token resides at a @ref BPMN::SendTask "send task", a @ref BPMNOS::Execution::Message "message" is created after application of the operators and the token waits for a @ref BPMNOS::Execution::MessageDeliveryEvent "message delivery event" at any of the recipients before the state is changed to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state.
+If the token resides at a @ref BPMN::SendTask "send task", a @ref BPMNOS::Execution::Message "message" is created and the token waits for a @ref BPMNOS::Execution::MessageDeliveryEvent "message delivery event" at any of the recipients before the operators are applied and the state is changed to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state.

 A token at a @ref BPMN::ReceiveTask  "receive task" waits for a @ref BPMNOS::Execution::MessageDeliveryEvent "message delivery".
 When the message is delivered, the @ref BPMNOS::Model::Content "message content" is used to update the @ref BPMNOS::Execution::Token::status "status" of the token.
 Thereafter, the @ref BPMNOS::Model::ExtensionElements::operators "operators" are applied and  the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".